High-Dimensional Inference for Cluster-Based Graphical Models: Estimation of Cluster-based Graphical Models

 where $\lambda'$ is a non-negative tuning parameter, and $\hat\bbeta=(\hat\theta,\hat\bgamma)$ is an initial estimator, which is usually defined case by case, for a given model.
 Then, we can plug $\hat\wb$ and $\hat\bgamma$ into the pseudo-score function, which gives

 Following the Z-estimation principle \citep{van,bickel1993efficient}, one could define the final estimator of $\theta$ as the solution of the pseudo-score function $\hat h(\theta, \hat\bgamma)$.
-However, in many examples, the pseudo-score function $\hat h(\theta, \hat\bgamma)$ may have multiple solutions and it becomes unclear which root serves as a consistent estimator; see \cite{small2000eliminating} for further discussion in the general estimating function context.
+However, in many examples, the pseudo-score function $\hat h(\theta, \hat\bgamma)$ may have multiple solutions and it becomes unclear which root serves as a consistent estimator; see \cite{small2000eliminating} for further discussion of the general estimating function context.
 To bypass this issue, we consider the following simple one-step estimation approach.
-Given the initial estimator $\hat\theta$ from the partition of $\hat\bbeta$, we perform a Newton-Raphson update based on the pseudo-score function $\hat h(\theta, \hat\bgamma)$, to obtain $\tilde{\theta}$, which is classically referred to as a one-step estimator by \cite{bickel1975one}.
+Given the initial estimator $\hat\theta$ from the partition of $\hat\bbeta$, we perform a Newton-Raphson update based on the pseudo-score function $\hat h(\theta, \hat\bgamma)$, to obtain $\tilde{\theta}$, which is traditionally referred to as a one-step estimator by \cite{bickel1975one}.
 Specifically, we construct

 where $\hat \Ib_{1|2}$ is an estimator of the partial information matrix $\Ib_{1\mid 2}$.
-In Sections \ref{sec_average} and \ref{sec_LVG} below we show that, under appropriate conditions, the one-step estimator $\tilde\theta$ constructed relative to the empirical risk functions $Q_n$ defined in (\ref{eqloss}) and (\ref{eqloss2}), respectively, satisfies
+In Sections \ref{sec_average} and \ref{sec_LVG} below we show that, under appropriate conditions, the one-step estimator $\tilde\theta$ constructed using the empirical risk functions $Q_n$ -- defined in \eqref{eqloss} and \eqref{eqloss2}, respectively -- satisfies